Panorama to ZTNA Configuration Pipeline

 • Ensure the Firewall policy defines all required Ports/protocols manually.

-Transcript Insight: Create an Address Object using the resolved FQDN.
+Note: Create an Address Object using the resolved FQDN.
 Group these logical apps into broader categories if needed, or keep them strictly 1-to-1 for restricted apps.

 4 FortiGate Proxy Policy Setup